Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 - Fit dimmer switches to reduce light intensity when full brightness isn't required.

-- Consider using sodium lighting outdoors to light up the yard rather than halogen floodlights.
+- Consider using sodium or LED lighting outdoors to light up the yard rather than halogen floodlights.
 This is the most efficient form of lighting in terms of light output per watt

 Older heating systems may just be fitted with an electromechanical timer and boiler thermostat.
 It's wort upgrading your system with room stats, a hot water tank thermostat and an electronic controller to streamline your energy use.